Tax Considerations When Hiring Household Help

 Also, if an agency provides the worker and controls what work is done and how it is done, the worker is not your employee.

-Example: You pay Jane to babysit your child and do light housework four days a week in your home.
-Jane follows your specific instructions about household and childcare duties.
-You provide the household equipment and supplies that Jane needs to do her work.
-Jane is your household employee.
+You pay Kate an hourly wage to babysit your child and do light housework four days a week in your home.
+Kate follows your specific instructions about household and childcare duties.
+You provide the household equipment and supplies that she needs to do her work.
+Kate is your household employee.

-Example: You pay Roger to care for your lawn.
-Roger also offers lawn care services to other homeowners in your neighborhood.
-He provides his own tools and supplies, and he hires and pays any helpers he needs.
-Neither Roger nor his helpers are your household employees.
+You pay Nick to care for your lawn.
+Nick also offers lawn care services to other homeowners in your neighborhood and provides his own tools and supplies, He hires and pays any helpers he needs.
+Neither Nick nor his helpers are your household employees.

 If neither of these two contingencies applies, you do not need to pay any federal unemployment taxes; however, you may still need to pay state unemployment taxes.
 Please contact the office if you're not sure whether you need to pay state unemployment tax for your household employee.
 A tax professional will help you figure out whether you need to pay or collect other state employment taxes or carry workers' compensation insurance.